-If you’re starting to look through Phuket wedding packages, you will probably be finding that many venues offer two distinct choices: Thai or western.
+If you’re starting to look through Phuket wedding packages, you will probably find that many venues offer two distinct choices: Thai or Western.
 There may be a few other options on the menu, but these are usually just additional bells and whistles on these two basic formats.
-If you are travelling to Phuket from somewhere like Europe, the US, Canada, Australia and other western countries, the instinct will probably be to go straight for the western package.
-However, you there are some interesting aspects of the Thai version which should not be too readily dismissed.
+If you are travelling to Phuket from somewhere like Europe, the US, Canada, Australia and other Western countries, the instinct will probably be to go straight for the Western package.
+However, there are some interesting aspects of the Thai wedding which should not be too readily dismissed.

 Water Blessing

 The point of any wedding is to have your union blessed.
-For Phuket beach weddings, your options are usually a secular ceremony or a Buddhist one.
-If the religion behind the blessing makes little difference for you, the Buddhist version adds some interesting ceremonies, which will certainly make for a memorable wedding.
+For weddings in Thailand, your options are usually a secular ceremony or a Buddhist one.
+If the religion behind the blessing makes little difference to you, the Buddhist version adds some interesting ceremonies, which will certainly make for a memorable wedding.

 Monk Blessing